Obituary of John Franklyn Scoles

 A memorial service to honor John’s memory and celebrate his life and faith will be held Saturday, December 28 at 10:00 AM at Quaker Memorial Presbyterian Church; 5810 Fort Avenue; Lynchburg, VA.
 The family will be available in the Narthex of the church starting about 9:15 AM, and there will be a reception following the service at the Lynchburg First Church of the Nazarene; 1737 Wards Ferry Road; Lynchburg, VA.
 Inurnment will be in the church columbarium in a private ceremony.

 In lieu of flowers, memorial contributions may be made to Quaker Memorial Presbyterian Church, 5810 Fort Ave., Lynchburg, VA 24502 or your own place of worship.
 John’s children will be placing a new bench on the Blackwater Creek trail in honor of their father.
-If you wish donate to this effort, direct your giving to Quaker Memorial Presbyterian Church, and clearly mark it “John Scoles Memorial Bench.”To send flowers to the family of John Scoles, please visit Tribute Store
+If you wish donate to this effort, direct your giving to Quaker Memorial Presbyterian Church, and clearly mark it “John Scoles Memorial Bench.”To plant a tree in memory of John Scoles, please visit Tribute Store